tulasiram58827/deepform/README.md

 These .parquet files still lack labels however.
 Lables are provided in three "label manifests" for these three election years (2012, 2014 and 2020), each of which is a .csv or .tsv containing a column of file IDs (called slugs) and columns containing labels for each of the fields of interest for each document.
 Each year has a slighty different set of extracted fields, sometimes including additional extracted fields not used by the model in this repo.
 All three manifests are combined in data/3_year_manifest.csv.
 All three label manifests and the combined manifest are available in the `data` folder.
 If they are not present they can be recovered from various sources as detailed below.

-Using the labels in 3_year_manifest.csv, the 20,000 unlabeled token files are replaced with labeled token files which have the following form.
+Using the labels in 3_year_manifest.csv and the 20,000 unlabeled token files, labeled token files are produced in the folder `data/training` which have the following form.
 These are the training data as provided to the model.

 ```
 page	x0	y0	x1	y1	token	contract_num	advertiser	flight_from	flight_to	gross_amount	tok_id	length	digitness	is_dollar	log_amount	label